 Once logged into the web interface of the router, the Setup > Internet page will appear.
 Click the Internet Connection Setup Wizard button to quickly configure your router using the setup wizard.

-If you want to enter your settings without running the wizard, click Manual Internet Configuration Wizard and skip to page 18.
+If you want to enter your settings without running the wizard, click Manual Internet Configuration Wizard.